 I take the package inside and examine it.
 At first, it looks just like a regular parcel: a rectangular box, wrapped tightly in brown paper, with no distinguishing features.
 On closer inspection, though, I detect this mysterious label in a corner on the back:

-Huh…?!?
-What the hell does that mean, I ask, and curse myself for not having paid enough attention to my Cyrillic studies back in spy school.
+“Huh?!
+What does that mean?”
+I ask, and curse myself for not having paid enough attention to my Cyrillic studies back in spy school.

 But as I carefully unwrap the many layers of protective brown paper and reveal the cover of the goods inside, I’m only slightly less mystified than I was before, for this is what I see:

-Again, my terribly poor understanding of Cyrillic lets me down, but the pictures definitely help a bit, and I’m pretty sure the word above the top one is ‘FOTOAPPARAT’.
+Again, my terribly poor understanding of Cyrillic lets me down.
+But the pictures definitely help a bit, and I’m pretty sure the word above the top one says “FOTOAPPARAT.”
 Ah, so it is a camera… from LOMO!
-With my excitement now at fever pitch, I rip the cover off and open the box within, to reveal this:
+With my excitement now at fever pitch, I rip the cover off and open the box within to reveal this:

-Eh…?!?
+Eh?!
 What on earth do all those bits do?
 What’s with all those different configurations?
 And why aren’t the parts in the box numbered like they are in the diagrams?
-How the hell am I ever supposed to put this thing together?
+How am I ever supposed to put this thing together?

 I ask Agent Irina for assistance, and so, with her reading the instructions, I am finally able to solve the riddle of this mysterious piece of equipment.
-It’s called a LOMO Fotokonstruktor UFK-2, and is a multi-purpose, self-assembly camera kit that can be configured as three different things: a 35mm camera, an enlarger and a slide projector.
+It’s called a LOMO Fotokonstruktor UFK-2, and is a multipurpose, self-assembly camera kit that can be configured into three different things: a 35mm camera, an enlarger, and a slide projector.

-Armed with this knowledge, I log on to the Inter-Agency Online Intelligence Archive (you guys might know it as ‘Google’) and search for further information about this enigmatic camera kit.
-However, it seems the kit is extremely rare, and my research reveals very few sources of intelligence about it at all.
+Armed with this knowledge, I log on to the Inter-Agency Online Intelligence Archive (you guys might know it as “Google”) and search for further information about this enigmatic camera kit.
+However, it seems like the kit is extremely rare, and my research reveals very few sources of intelligence about it at all.
 I do find one discussion forum, though, which helps to shed some light on it.
-The UFK-2 was a Soviet-era kit, produced by LOMO from about 1976 to 1992, and was specifically intended as an affordable, educational toy for children.
+The UFK-2 was a Soviet-era kit produced by LOMO between 1976 to 1992, and was specifically intended as an affordable, educational toy for children.

-Well, I think, since it was made for children, I should have no problem at all building it, and I immediately begin constructing the konstruktor.
-It takes a little bit longer than expected, though, because I discover that some of the parts (mainly screws, but more importantly, the shutter-release mechanism too) are quite badly rusted from having sat in an unsealed box for at least the past twenty or thirty years.
+Well, I think, since it was made for children, I should have no problem at all building it.
+I immediately begin constructing the camera.
+It takes a little bit longer than expected, though, because I discover that some of the parts (mainly screws, but more importantly, the shutter-release mechanism) are quite badly rusted from having sat in an unsealed box for at least the past twenty or thirty years.
 A bit of lubricant spray eventually takes care of all that, though, and I soon have the kit assembled in each of its three configurations: